-Summary : Take advantage of the fastest, most direct way to Antarctica: flying.
+Summary : Take advantage of the fastest, most direct way to Antarctica—flying.
 A short flight takes you to the White Continent where you will enjoy all the Antarctic has to offer.
 Cruise south to explore some of Antarctica’s most pristine and rarely visited areas including the incredible wildlife colonies along the Antarctic Peninsula and in the South Shetland Islands.
-Navigate through some of the world’s most scenic waterways and attempt to land on the south of the Antarctic Circle.
+Navigate through some of the world’s most scenic waterways and attempt to cross the Antarctic Circle.
 Take in the full Antarctic experience without having to cross the Drake Passage.
-Skip extra days at sea, while enjoying the beautiful scenery and incredible wildlife experiences of Antarctica.
+Skip extra days at sea while enjoying beautiful scenery and incredible wildlife experiences.

-Begin your adventure in Punta Arenas, Chile, the most populated city in Patagonia.
-If arriving early, there are many museums, restaurants and shops to keep you busy.
-In the afternoon, meet your fellow travelers at the hotel, enjoy a welcome dinner and be briefed about preparing for embarkation day.
+Your adventure begins in Punta Arenas, Chile, the most populated city in southern Patagonia.
+If you arrive early, there are many museums, restaurants, and shops to keep you busy.
+By early afternoon, a representative will meet you at the official starting point hotel, where you’ll enjoy a welcome dinner and briefing to prep you for embarkation day.

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66°33’ S. With a champagne toast to the first explorers who ventured this far south, acknowledge their accomplishments and what it took for them to reach this part of the world.
-This is raw Antarctica, home to the midnight sun, Weddell seals, and some of the most magical ice formations you’ll see anywhere in Antarctica.
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach 66°33´ South.
+If conditions allow you to cross this famed line, you and your shipmates will celebrate in style with a well-earned glass of sparkling wine.
+As you toast the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world visited by very few people.
+This is raw Antarctica, home of the midnight sun, Weddell seals, and some of the most peculiar yet magical ice formations you’ll see anywhere on the continent.

 Mandatory Travel Insurance: